If you’ve used Google Ads in the past, you’ve probably heard the term “Performance Max” floating around recently.

 Choose the last objective on the list, which reads, “Create a campaign without a goals’ guidance.”
 Doing so will allow you to select “Performance Max” in the next step.

-Step 2: Choose Your Campaign Type
+Step 2: Choose your campaign type

 Next, Google will display all its ad types.
 Click “Performance Max” to move forward with your pMax campaign.

-Step 3: Set Your Conversion Goals
+Step 3: Set your conversion goals

 Now it’s time to set the conversion goals that Google will use to optimize your pMax campaign.
 If you don’t set any goals, Google will use data from other campaigns on your account to optimize your bid strategy and campaign performance.